malston/pks-azure/README.md

 - Follow [these instructions](https://docs.pivotal.io/platform/ops-manager/2-8/azure/prepare-azure-terraform.html#install) to create and configure the Service Principal account that is needed to run the terraform templates.
 To save time, you can run `./scripts/create-service-account.sh`

-### Terraforming
+### Terraforming PCF on Azure

 - Copy `./control-plane/vars/$ENVIRONMENT_NAME/terraform.tfvars.example` to `./control-plane/vars/$ENVIRONMENT_NAME/terraform.tfvars` and modify with your configuration choices and credentials.
-- Run `./scripts/terraform-control-plane-apply.sh` - this will create the
-  infrastructure required in Azure for a control-plane.
+- Run `./scripts/terraform-apply.sh` - this will create the infrastructure required in Azure for PCF.

 ### Configure Operations Manager and Deploy Director